Managing Producer of Digital Recording; Adjunct Instructor of Media Production

 CCM Digital - 0003

 Cincinnati Opera lovers may be familiar with her camera work on two short documentaries “Making Morning Star” by Bognar and Reichert and “Meet John Doe,” a collaboration with CCM Opera Professor Robin Guarino.
-Both documentaries take viewers behind-the-scenes during the creative development of the two operas, which were workshopped in Opera Fusion: New Works — a partnership between Cincinnati Opera and CCM which offers composer/librettist teams the opportunity to workshop an opera during a 10-day residency in Cincinnati.
+Both documentaries take viewers behind-the-scenes during the creative development of the two operas, which were workshopped in Opera Fusion: New Works.
 She was also a cinematographer for “Election Day” by Katy Chevigny (POV) and “Sparkle,” which was about the comeback of a dancer at the Dayton Contemporary Dance Company; and she filmed for Andrea Torrice’s “Trees in Trouble” (PBS World Channel).

 She has also taught as a residency artist with the Ohio Arts Council’s Arts Learning Program and as an adjunct instructor at the University of Cincinnati and Cincinnati State.
-At UC, she teaches Documentary Production and Intro to Screenwriting.
+At UC, she teaches The Production Masterclass at CCM and previously taught Documentary Production and Intro to Screenwriting.
 Godoy earned a Bachelor’s Degree in Theatre from Northwestern University, where she was in the inaugural Creative Writing for the Media program.